rospiess/CrimeBook/README.md

 =========

 Database Project 2014
+by Robin Spiess, Lukas Striebel and François Wirz

 DONE
 -----------
-(needing code review)
+(code reviewed)

-- Case detail view: Show all associated convictions with links to their detailed view.
+- Case detail view: Show all associated convictions with links to their detailed view. ✓

-- Person detail view: Show all associated convictions / open cases (with role)  with links to their detailed view.
+- Person detail view: Show all associated convictions / open cases (with role)  with links to their detailed view. ✓

-- Close/reopen case with convictions created/deleted.
+- Close/reopen case with convictions created/deleted. ✓

-- Case creation
+- Case creation ✓

-- Person of interest creation
+- Person of interest creation ✓

-- Register new users.
+- Register new users. ✓

-- Manage NULL values in case and person creation.
+- Manage NULL values in case and person creation. ✓

-- Edit cases and persons.
+- Edit cases and persons. ✓

-- Link person to case.
+- Link person to case. ✓

-- Prepare preparedStatements in constructor
+- Prepare preparedStatements in constructor ✓

-- Rename Law Enforcement Project to Crimebook, Project by...
+- Rename Law Enforcement Project to Crimebook, Project by... ✓